LS102-summer2023/project-mishikakansal/writing/outline.md

 * What is the focus of your research project?

+The use of natural language processing( NLP) in cybersecurity is gaining popularity in the cybersecurity domain.It can used to support risk assessments.
+It can also help identify threats that can help identify the vulnerabilities in the security infrastructure.
+There is a need for real-world applications for spotting and preventing cyberattacks, even though the majority of current research has concentrated on theoretical aspects of NLP in cybersecurity.NLP can also provide a leverage to assist in breach protection,identification and scope analysis.
 * State at least one research question that your project will answer.

 The project will answer the following research questions: